Choosing and Preparing for Your MALS Courses

 Front desk: 585-224-3200

-The residency will take place Feb.
-6-8, 2014 at the Saratoga Hilton, Saratoga Springs, N.Y.
+The residency is Oct.
+10, 11 and 12 at the Desmond Hotel and Conference Center, Albany, N.Y.
 You can view the residency information at Graduation Residency Information

-The opening residency is one of the most important events of your core course.
-In this short-term conference setting, you will have the opportunity to discuss the concepts of the core course in depth with live faculty interaction.
-You will receive individual attention in small discussion groups, with feedback on your contributions, and will have the opportunity to demonstrate your understanding of the readings, concepts, skills and processes of Liberal Studies.
+The opening residency is one of the most important events of your core courses.
+In this short-term conference setting, you will have the opportunity to discuss the concepts of the core courses in depth with live faculty interaction.
+You will receive individual attention in small discussion groups, with feedback on your contributions and have the opportunity to demonstrate your understanding of the readings, concepts, skills and processes of Liberal Studies.
 Writing and research workshops, a session on the expectations of the literature review in your program and interactions with fellow students will help you get a sound start on your assignments and your program approach.
 Residency attendance is required.
-Once the residency schedule is available, you can view it at Graduation Residency Information
+Once the residency schedule is available, you can view it at Graduation Residency Information.

 Both Seminar in Liberal Studies and Models of Critical Inquiry have a pre-residency assignment.
 They are included in each online course.
 Most of the courses will open one week before the term begins.
 You will also receive an introduction to these assignments at the orientation.